LewdLillyVT/goCLI/README.md

 - **logs**: Stores error logs for debugging purposes.
 - **plugins**: Stores downloaded plugins.
 Users can also add their own plugins directly to this folder.
-- **dependencies**: Exclusively used for JavaScript plugins that require external modules.
-This is necessary because our JavaScript interpreter, Otto, does not natively support NPM modules.
+- **dependencies**: For future implementation of javascript or other languages.

 ---

 ## ⚠️ Important Note

-On a fresh Windows installation, goCLI will only support PowerShell plugins and JavaScript plugins that don't require additional modules.
+On a fresh Windows installation, goCLI will only support PowerShell plugins.
 To unlock full functionality:

 1. **Install Python 3** to enable Python plugins.
-2. **Install Node.js and NPM** for JavaScript plugins that require external modules.

 Ensure that both Python and NPM are added to your system PATH.